-Physical and chemical analyses were performed on sediment composite cores and grab samples obtained from the interior shoal areas (IRI Flood Shoal, Burton Island Shoal and Middle Island Shoal) and the ebb shoal area considered as potential sand sources to provide baseline data to screen for any potential contamination of these sites.
-The interior shoal areas were collected by (under contract with DNREC) in 2024 to characterize the sandy material proposed for the Phase 1 component of the North Beach restoration and a single composite core was collected by USACE for the ebb shoal in 2000.
+Physical and chemical analyses were performed on sediment composite cores and grab samples obtained from the interior shoal areas (IRI Flood Shoal, Burton Island Shoal and Middle Island Shoal) and the IRI Ebb-A (ebb shoal area) considered as potential sand sources to provide baseline data to screen for any potential contamination of these sites.
+The interior shoal areas were collected and analyzed by Anchor QEA (under contract with DNREC) in 2024 to characterize the sandy material proposed for Phase 1 and a single composite core was collected by USACE for IRI Ebb-A in 2000.
 These analyses included grain size, total organic carbon and bulk sediment chemistry analyses that were compared to human health and ecological criteria.
 Figure 23 provides core locations and their composite groupings.